-This course is seeking accreditation for the September 2018 intake from the JBM, expected announcement by March 2018.
 The JBM consists of the Institution of Civil Engineers (ICE), the Institution of Structural Engineers (IStructE), the Chartered Institution of Highways and Transportation (CIHT) and the Institute of Highway Engineers (IHE).
 See www.jbm.org.uk for further information.

 Research Excellence Framework 2014